hashicorp/terraform-provider-azurerm/website/docs/r/managed_application.html.markdown

 * `promotion_code` - (Optional) Specifies the promotion code to use with the plan.

 ~> **NOTE:** When `plan` is specified, legal terms must be accepted for this item on this subscription before creating the Managed Application.
-For example, to accept the terms using PowerShell, please use `Set-AzContext -SubscriptionId "00000000-0000-0000-0000-000000000000"; Get-AzMarketplaceTerms -Publisher "plan-publisher" -Product "plan-product" -Name "plan-name" | Set-AzMarketplaceTerms -Accept`.
+The `azurerm_marketplace_agreement` resource or AZ CLI tool can be used to do this.

 ## Attributes Reference